Department of Pathology and Genomic

 Doctoral degrees (PhD, MD, or PharmD and equivalent) at accredited institutions are required for admission into the program.
 Individuals with doctoral degrees in the following and other relevant life science areas are encouraged to apply: Clinical Chemistry, Chemistry, Biochemistry, Medicine, Molecular Biology, Toxicology, Pharmacology, Physiology, Genetics.
 Candidates should have met 30-hour minimum requirement of undergraduate and/or graduate level biochemistry or chemistry courses, which is required for ABCC certification.
 Previous experience in clinical chemistry is not required but strong interests in laboratory medicine and research is required.

-Interested applicants should first submit a letter of interest to the program coordinator, Rachel Heap.
+Interested applicants should first submit a letter of interest to the program coordinator, Sofia Medrano.
 On confirmation of training position vacancy, applicants should submit curriculum vitae, copies of credentials, undergraduate and graduate transcripts, and three letters of reference to the program coordinator.
 In addition, the applicants will need to complete an application form for the specific position on Methodist website.
 Applicants with education obtained at institutions outside the U.S. or Canada must, at their expense, have their credentials evaluated by acceptable agencies.

 None; open until filled.